ckgresla/teamflow-technical/Instructions.md

 Write your code in the language and environment of your choice.
 A running version of your code should be accessible for demonstration purposes.

 Provide:
-A link to your code repository -- create a github repo (private or public depending on what Github's permissions are -- can private repos be "unlisted" or viewable via link?)
+A link to your code repository
-A link to your deployed API -- push up with ngrok (from ArchBox) | Deploy with some service like heroku Any special instructions needed to execute your code -- Technical MD file (`readme` in the repo)
+A link to your deployed API
+Any special instructions needed to execute your code

 You should be prepared to discuss the following at your technical interview: